 In this regard, the AV Rules also provide that the LTA may, if satisfied that the specified person has made reasonable efforts to obtain liability insurance but is unable to do so, allow the specified person to place with the LTA a security deposit of not less than S$1.5 million in lieu of such liability insurance, which is to be used as compensation (to an injured party) in the event that any death, bodily injury or damage to property, of a person is caused by or arises out of the use of an AV during an approved trial or approved special use.

-The AV Rules also impose a number of duties on specified persons, such as: (1) the duty to ensure maintenance of an AV, (2) the duty to install data recorders in AVs and ensure that such devices are in operation at all times when the AV is being used in an approved trial or special use, (3) the duty to keep records of the approved trial or approved special use, (4) the duty to notify incidents and accidents, and (5) produce the AV to be subject to tests when so directed by the LTA.
-The breach of any such duty is an offence punishable with a fine.
+The AV Rules also impose a number of duties on specified persons, such as: (1) the duty to ensure maintenance of an AV; (2) the duty to install data recorders in AVs and ensure that such devices are in operation at all times when the AV is being used in an approved trial or special use; (3) the duty to keep records of the approved trial or approved special use; (4) the duty to notify incidents and accidents; and (5) produce the AV to be subject to tests when so directed by the LTA.
+The breach of any such duty is an offense punishable with a fine.

 The kind of infrastructure required for electric AVs includes a sustainable ratio of charging points to cars, and a network of strategically located and accessible charging stations, as well as smart billing systems and establishing appropriate driver etiquette in the use of such equipment.
 A step in this direction is the Smart Nation Sensor Platform project, an island-wide network of connected sensors that will allow data to be shared across government agencies in the manner of the IoT.
 This is a result of the Prime Minister’s Office’s multi-disciplinary Smart Nation and Digital Government Office formed in May 2017 to leverage data and digital technologies.
 The implementing agency, GovTech, is tasked to achieve “smart urban mobility” by using AI and AVs to enhance public transport commuting.